AngryCarrot789/WPFDarkTheme/readme.md

 ```

 # How to use MenuItems properly (sort of)
 MenuItems are relatively challenging to auto-style, so they require just a tiny bit of effort to give them the correct theme.
 MenuItems use a POPUP thingy which is quite difficult to get to work sometimes.
 But i think i did okay tbh.
 However, the arrow thing doesn't auto show, so you have to account for that unfortunately.
-There are 2 templates: SingleDropDownMenuItem (for a menuitem has wont have children, no arrow basically), and DropDownMenuItemStyle. the genuin only difference between the 2 is the little arrow that shows when a menuitem has children.
+There are 2 templates: SingleDropDownMenuItem (for a menuitem that wont have children), and DropDownMenuItemStyle. the genuin only difference between the 2 is the little arrow that shows when a menuitem has children.
 this is the code for making a fully themed menu:
 ```xml
 <Menu VerticalAlignment="Top">